matteosacchetto/node-zip-cli/README.md

 Specify the list of input files/directories.
 Defaults to the current directory (`.`).
 Files and directories can be relative or absolute paths.

-###### `-d, --deflate`
+###### `-d, --deflate [compression-level]`

+Specify the compression level of the deflate operation.
+The compression level can be a value between 0 (no compression) and 9 (maximum compression).
+By default no compression is applied.

-Specify whether file are deflated or stored.
-When this option is true, the default compression level will be used, which is 6.
+If this options is set without any specified compression level, it will fallback to its preset level, which is 6.

 ###### `-o, --output <output-file>`